 Taken in Year 5.
-Consists of a program of lectures in core subjects and of clinical physiological and pathological conferences and simulated patient management problem exercises.
+A program of lectures in core subjects, clinical physiological and pathological conferences and simulated patient management problem exercises.
 Students are taught in small tutorial groups.

-Supervised clinical experience is gained in out-patient clinics, in patient services and the labour wards of The Royal Hospital for Women, St. George, Canterbury, Port Kembla, Wollongong, Sutherland and other selected hospitals.
+Supervised clinical experience is gained in out-patient clinics, inpatient services and the labour wards of The Royal Hospital for Women, St. George, Canterbury, Port Kembla, Wollongong, Sutherland and other selected hospitals.